Error metric for non-trace-preserving quantum operations: Applications

-We first consider the single-qubit rotation, which is implemented using a beam splitter.
-However, faulty beam splitters with state-dependent photon loss not only decrease the success probability of the KLM protocol, but also implement erroneous rotations to the processed quantum state.
-The operator associated with a beam splitter $B_{\theta,\phi}$ is given by
+We begin by examining the single-qubit rotation, which is implemented using a beam splitter.
+Faulty beam splitters, characterized by state-dependent photon loss, can reduce the success probability of the KLM protocol and also induce incorrect rotations to the quantum state.
+The operator associated with a beam splitter, denoted as $B_{\theta,\phi}$, is expressed by